649000/todo-rest-api/README.md

-# Welcome to your CDK Java project!
+# Serverless API using AWS CDK and Java

-This is a blank project for CDK development with Java.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.